What’s a Good Price for a Roofing Contractor Lead?

 The close rate of the contractor also plays a tremendous role in the value of a lead.
 Most contractors understand that being a trained sales professional isn’t necessary to increase close rates.

-Being honest, clean cut, friendly and professional goes a long way.
+Being honest, friendly and professional goes a long way.
 Arriving on time and bringing a portfolio to meets with prospective customers, having testimonials from prior satisfied customers and a solid local reputation will really set a contractor apart from the competition.
 One of the best things a contractor can do to increase close rate is simply answer the phone, especially when purchasing live, exclusive leads.

 Why Close Rate and Lead Type Matter